patternfly/patternfly-react/packages/react-charts/src/components/ChartArea/examples/ChartArea.md

 </div>
 ```

-### Cyan with bottom aligned legend and axis label
+### Teal with bottom aligned legend and axis label

 This demonstrates how to combine cursor and voronoi containers to display tooltips along with a cursor.